AI agent security platform

 Best for: High-volume production agent security.

-Includes: Everything in Pro, 50 projects, 10,000 monthly scans, 50 agents, 250,000 monthly action logs, 250 policies, 2,500 rules, 2,500 pending approvals, 90-day retention.
+Includes: Unlimited local MCP protected checks, 10,000 dashboard-synced protected checks per month, everything else in Pro, 50 projects, 50 agents, 250,000 monthly action logs, 250 policies, 2,500 rules, 2,500 pending approvals, and 90-day retention.

 Contact VibeLint